Pardee Butler: Famous episodes

 Kansas in the 1850s was a territory with strong sentiment on both sides of the slavery issue.
-Butler obtained a claim to 160 acres of land, twelve miles from Atchison, on the banks of the Stranger Creek.
+Butler obtained a claim to 160 acre of land, 12 mi from Atchison, on the banks of the Stranger Creek.
 His great-great-grandson farms the land to this day.
 In June, Butler preached the first sermon in Kansas by a Christian minister.

 By the middle of August Butler had built a cabin and stopped in Atchison on his way back to Illinois to fetch his family.
 It was there that the rafting episode took place on August 18, 1855.
 In addition to Butler's first-hand account of the episode in his Recollections, Cutler's History of the State of Kansas discusses the episode in his chapter on the border ruffian warfare.

 While in Atchison Butler went to the offices of the Squatter Sovereign to get some extra copies to show his friends in Illinois.
 Butler was waited on by Robert S. Kelley and took the opportunity to announce his free-state views.
 Kelley organized a meeting that night and the next day Kelley and his cohorts accosted Butler and demanded he sign a string of resolutions denouncing free State men.
 He refused.
 A large crowd gathered.
 Matters were debated.
 Eventually ...

 a vote was taken upon the mode of punishment which ought to be accorded to him [Butler], and to this day it is probably known but to few persons that a decided verdict of death by hanging was rendered; and furthermore, that Mr. Kelley, the teller, by making false returns to the excited mob, save Mr. Butler's life ... the pro-slavery party decided to send Mr. Butler down the Missouri River on a raft.